-Although we probably are more likely to picture van Gogh drinking absinthe in many Parisian cafes, he was also keen on beer.
-It helped him to start conversations with the surrounding members of the artistic boheme.
+Although we are probably more likely to picture Vincent van Gogh drinking absinthe in a Parisian cafe, he was also keen on beer.
+It helped him start conversations with the surrounding members of the artistic bohème.

-This poster was commissioned from Mucha by a brewery in Meuse, city located halfway between Paris and Strasbourg in Lorraine.
-It shows a typical Muchaesque woman wearing a flower crown of poppies, wheat and hops in her hair and holding a pint of beer (although her grip looks pretty risky).
+This poster was commissioned to Alphonse Mucha by a brewery in Meuse, a city located halfway between Paris and Strasbourg in Lorraine.
+It shows a woman wearing a crown of poppies, wheat, and hops in her hair and holding a pint of beer (although her grip looks pretty risky).
 Her features recall Mucha’s figure of Summer which he painted for the Seasons series a year before.

 Meuse was known as a rich brewing centre, housing 40 breweries in the mid 19th century.
 However, from the 1870s onwards, competition and industrial mergers led to the closure of many of them.
 The poster incorporates an image of the goddess of the river Meuse on the left and a bird’s eye view of the brewery, both painted by an anonymous artist.

-I hope you’ll enjoy your Oktoberfest either in Bavaria or in a pub with your friends with a good pint!
+Did you enjoy our Oktoberfest painting selection?
+Let’s hope to celebrate the festival of beer next year in real life – either in Bavaria or in a pub with your friends and a good pint!